- English

 Postgraduate Research (taught courses)

 Generally, the university-level Social Research Ethics Committee DOES NOT review ethical applications from TAUGHT postgraduate students (eg. MA programmes).
-If a student is unsure of whether they are considered to be enrolled in a TAUGHT or RESEARCH programme, they should confirm their status with their department's Research Officer.
+If a student is unsure of whether they are considered to be enrolled in a TAUGHT or RESEARCH programme, they should confirm their status with their department head or programme director.

-Once completed, this form should then be returned to the relevant department's Research Officer for consideration, either:
+Once completed, this form should then be returned by the student to school's Ethics Officer:

-Research officers will then discuss the application with project supervisors.
-The Research Officer may request additional members of staff to review the proposal.
+Where necessary, the Ethics Officer will then discuss the application with the student and their project supervisors.
+The Ethics Officer may request additional members of staff to review the proposal.
 Staff will collectively agree if any measures should be taken by the student before ethics approval is granted.
-Ethics approval forms and feedback should be stored by supervisors and research officers in the event that they are required at a later date.
+Ethics approval forms and feedback must be stored by students and supervisors in the event that they are required at a later date.

-In exceptional cases where the Research Officer, supervisor or any staff reviewers are uncomfortable granting departmental approval, they may agree to refer the proposal to the Social Research Ethics Committee (SREC).
+In exceptional cases where the Ethics Officer, supervisor or any staff reviewers are uncomfortable granting departmental approval, they may agree to refer the proposal to the Social Research Ethics Committee (SREC) or other appropriate body.
 In such cases, additional guidelines will be sent to the student.
+The Ethics Officer has no control over the length of time it takes for SREC to conclude approval processes.

 Failure to comply with these guidelines will result in any associated research project being deemed inadmissible, and disciplinary action may be taken in accordance with university research policies.
 No exceptions can be made.